 Describing her writing style and sound alike to such artists as Blues/ Rock icon, Bonnie Raitt, combined with the sweet, Pop thematic melodies of Sara Bareilles, and yet gut wrenching, soulful, lyrical content of such artists as India Arie; Meagan is paving her way as an original artist.

 As a graduate of Berklee College of Music, Meagan pursues her career full time writing, recording, producing, touring, and collaborating with other experienced musicians worldwide as “Meagan Hickman & Company”.
-Placing a high priority on promoting On My Way, Meagan completed her first U.S. "Coast to Coast Tour" Fall 2011 and plans to tour again nationally Summer 2013 in follow-up of her next full length album, due to release late Spring 2013.
-Currently, Meagan resides in Chicago, performing regularly, working on new projects, and gearing up for her next record!
+Meagan completed her first U.S. "Coast to Coast Tour" Fall 2011 for On My Way and plans to tour again this Spring/ Summer 2014 in promotion for her next full length album, due to release early Spring 2014.
+Currently, Meagan resides in Chicago, performing regularly, teaching voice and piano, working on new projects, and gearing up for her next record!

 Meagan Hickman - Lead Vocals and Piano